Wildebeests crossing river

 7. The grunt of each wildebeest is unique

 One of the other names for a wildebeest is gnu.
-The g is silent, so it's pronounced 'nu'.
+The g is silent, so it's basically pronounced 'nu'.
 This is an onomatopoeic word for the grunting sound the animals make.

 Two resting wildebeests